 Hyper-vigilance and hearing sensations

 Zoë recommends finding a way to self-soothe to combat this.
 “I love the 54321 exercise: name 5 things you can see, 4 things you can hear, 3 things you can touch, 2 things you can smell and 1 thing you can taste.”
-This helps to focus awareness back on yourself and give you the message that you are safe so that the hyper vigilant response can go offline again.
+This helps to bring your awareness back to yourself and give your body and mind the message that you're safe so that the hyper vigilant response can go offline again.

 Zoë explains that anxiety-related chest pains are often due to the hormonal response caused by the fight or flight response.
 Chest pains can feel sharp or shooting, a dull ache or even like spasms.
 The stress response can present itself as tension, which may take place in the chest.

-Deep breathing and relaxation apps can help the pain, however if the chest pain is regular, visit your GP to rule out any other conditions.
+Deep breathing and relaxation apps can help the pain.
+However if the chest pain is regular, visit your GP to rule out any other conditions.
 And, if you’re ever worried about chest pains seek immediate medical attention.
+See the NHS website for guidance.

 Experiencing a dry mouth is a common physical symptom of anxiety.
 Fatmata explains that the dry sensation that can occur is because your body prioritises sending fluids to your major muscles instead, as they need the power to work.